quangthangisme/tp/docs/DeveloperGuide.md

       Use case resumes from step 2.

-      Use case resumes from step 1.

-**Use case 14: Create an Event**
+**Use case 16: Create an Event**

 **MSS**
-1. User requests to create a new event using a valid name.
+1. User requests to create a new event.
+2. TC creates the event.
-2. TC adds the event to the list and displays a confirmation message.
+3. TC displays a confirmation message.

    Use case ends.

 **Extensions**
 * 1a.
-User inputs an empty event name.
+The given name is empty.
     * 1a1.
 TC displays an error message.

-      Use case resumes at step 1.
+      Use case resumes from step 1.
 * 1b.
-An event with the same name already exists.
+An Event with the same name already exists.
     * 1b1.
 TC displays an error message.

       Use case resumes from step 1.
+* 1c.
+The given start datetime is invalid.
+    * 1c1.
+TC displays an error message.

+      Use case resumes from step 1.
+* 1d.
+The given end datetime is invalid.
+    * 1d1.
+TC displays an error message.

+      Use case resumes from step 1.

-**Use case 15: Delete an Event**
+**Use case 17: List full information of an Event**

 **MSS**
-1. User <u>retrieves full information of an event (UC:15)</u>.
+1. User requests to see full information of an event.
-2. User requests to remove the event from the list.
-3. TC removes the event from the list and displays a confirmation message.
+2. TC displays full information of the event.

    Use case ends.

 **Extensions**
 * 2a.
-User inputs an empty event name.
+The given name is invalid.
     * 2a1.
 TC displays an error message.

       Use case resumes at step 2.
 * 2b.
-User inputs a non-existent event name.
+The given name is empty.
     * 2b1.
 TC displays an error message.

       Use case resumes at step 2.

-**Use case 16: List all Events**
+**Use case 18: List all Events**

 **MSS**
-1. User requests to see all events.
+1. User requests to view all Events.
-2. TC displays a list of all events.
+2. TC displays all Events.

    Use case ends.

 **Extensions**
 * 2a.
-No events exist in the system.
+The Event list is empty.
     * 2a1.
-TC displays a message notifying the user.
+TC displays an error message.

       Use case ends.

-**Use case 17: Retrieve Full Information of an Event**
+**Use case 19: Add a Contact to an Event**

 **MSS**
+1. User <u>searches for the contact's information (UC:4)</u>.
-1. User requests to see full information of an event using a valid name.
+2. User requests to add the contact to an Event by ID.
-2. TC displays full information of the event.

-   Use case ends.
+3. TC associates the Contact with the Event.
+4. TC displays a confirmation message.

 **Extensions**
-* 1a.
-User inputs an empty event name.
+* 2a.
+The given name is invalid.
-    * 1a1.
+    * 2a1.
 TC displays an error message.

-      Use case resumes at step 1.
+      Use case resumes at step 2.

-* 1b.
-User inputs a non-existent event name.
+* 2b.
+The given name is empty.
-    * 1b1.
+    * 2b1.
 TC displays an error message.

+      Use case resumes from step 2.
+* 2c.
+The given ID is invalid.
+    * 2c1.
+TC displays an error message.

+      Use case resumes at step 2.
+* 2d.
+The given ID is empty.
+    * 2d1.
+TC displays an error message.

-      Use case resumes at step 1.
+      Use case resumes at step 2.
+* 2e.
+The Contact is already assigned to the Event.
+    * 2e1.
+TC displays an error message.

+      Use case resumes from step 2.

-**Use case 18: Log Contact as Having Attended an Event**
+**Use case 20: Remove a Contact from an Event**

 **MSS**
-1. User <u>retrieves full information of an event (UC:17)</u>.
+1. User <u>finds all Contacts associated with an Event (UC:17)</u>.
-2. User requests to mark some contacts as having attended the event using their IDs.
+2. User requests to remove a contact from an Event by ID.
+3. TC removes the association.
-3. TC marks contacts as attending the event and displays a confirmation message.
+4. TC displays a confirmation message.

    Use case ends.

 **Extensions**
 * 2a.
-User inputs an empty event name.
+The given name is invalid.
     * 2a1.
 TC displays an error message.

       Use case resumes at step 2.
 * 2b.
-User inputs a non-existent event name.
+The given name is empty.
     * 2b1.
 TC displays an error message.

-      Use case resumes at step 2.
+      Use case resumes from step 2.
 * 2c.
-User does not provide any contact IDs.
+The given ID is invalid.
     * 2c1.
 TC displays an error message.

       Use case resumes at step 2.
 * 2d.
-User enters a non-existent contact ID.
+The given ID is empty.
     * 2d1.
 TC displays an error message.

       Use case resumes at step 2.
+* 2e.
+The Contact is not assigned to the Event.
+    * 2e1.
+TC displays an error message.

+      Use case resumes from step 2.

+**Use case 21: Log a Contact as attended an Event**

+**MSS**
+1. User <u>finds all Events (UC:18)</u>.
+2. User requests to log a Contact as attended for an Event.
+3. TC marks the Contact as attended.
+4. TC displays a confirmation message.

+**Extensions**
+* 2a.
+The given name is invalid.
+    * 2a1.
+TC displays an error message.

+      Use case resumes at step 2.
+* 2b.
+The given name is empty.
+    * 2b1.
+TC displays an error message.

+      Use case resumes from step 2.
+* 2c.
+The given Contact has already attended the Event.
+    * 2c1.
+TC displays an error message.

+      Use case ends.

+**Use case 22: Log a Contact as not attended an Event**

+**MSS**
+1. User <u>finds all Events (UC:18)</u>.
+2. User requests to log a Contact as not attended for an Event.
+3. TC marks the Contact as not attended.
+4. TC displays a confirmation message.

+**Extensions**
+* 2a.
+The given name is invalid.
+    * 2a1.
+TC displays an error message.

+      Use case resumes at step 2.
+* 2b.
+The given name is empty.
+    * 2b1.
+TC displays an error message.

+      Use case resumes from step 2.
+* 2c.
+The given Contact has not attended the Event.
+    * 2c1.
+TC displays an error message.

+      Use case ends.

+**Use case 23: Delete an Event**

+**MSS**
+1. User <u>finds all Events (UC:18)</u>.
+2. User requests to delete an Event.
+3. TC deletes the task.
+4. TC displays a confirmation message.

+   Use case ends.

+**Extensions**
+* 2a.
+The given name is invalid.
+    * 2a1.
+TC displays an error message.

+      Use case resumes at step 2.
+* 2b.
+The given name is empty.
+    * 2b1.
+TC displays an error message.

+      Use case resumes from step 2.

 **Use case 19: Import Data from a File Path**